Best Health Insurance in British Columbia (2026 Guide)

 Is private health insurance worth it in BC?

-If you don’t have group coverage through an employer, private health insurance is typically worth it.
-Self-employed, retired, or underemployed individuals can typically save money by investing in a private health and dental plan—unless your healthcare usage is reliably very low and you’re comfortable with the risk of unexpected major bills.
+If you don’t have group coverage through an employer, private health insurance can bridge the gaps left by BC’s public healthcare.
+Self-employed, retired, or underemployed individuals can typically save money by investing in a private health and dental plan, unless their healthcare usage is reliably low and they’re comfortable covering occasional unexpected healthcare costs out of pocket.

-If you have group coverage that fills in gaps left by Health Insurance BC and MSP, consider how much you’re regularly spending on expenses not covered by any of your existing coverage.
-If you’re still parting with over $1,000 per year, a private plan to supplement your group coverage may be worth it.
+If you have group coverage that fills gaps left by Health Insurance BC and MSP, consider how much you regularly spend on expenses outside your existing coverage.
+If you still pay over $1,000 annually out of pocket, a private plan may be worth it.

 How to find the best health insurance for you

-- Take stock of your current coverage: Make sure you understand and are taking full advantage of the health insurance already available to you, either through MSP or your workplace.
+- Take stock of your current coverage: Make sure you take full advantage of the health insurance already available to you, either through MSP or your workplace.
 If you fall under the MSP SB’s $42k/year adjusted net income threshold, be sure to explore all supplementary benefits.

 - Scrutinize your medical spending: What do you actually spend in an average year on medical care that’s not covered by your existing insurance (MSP or otherwise)?
 Tally up your dental bills, mental health expenses, paramedical visits, and anything else that falls under the wellness umbrella that’s not currently covered — then divide the total by 12 to find your average monthly spending.